 Do I Really Need To Do Group Guidelines?

 We really want to emphasize the importance of not only creating group guidelines to help structure the learning environment but also that group guidelines provide a space for participants to feel heard about their unique, or not so unique, needs.
 Especially in sex education a lot of students are coming to the classroom nervous with varying degrees of knowledge.
-Some participants have likely heard a lot on the subject, others maybe have never had “the talk”.
-Setting group guidelines helps acknowledge that different degrees of knowledge are understood and that we will work to meet everyone’s needs during the session.
+Some participants have likely heard a lot on the subject, others may have yet to receive “the talk”.
+Setting group guidelines helps acknowledge that different degrees of knowledge are respected and that we will work to meet everyone’s needs during the session.

 Group guidelines are also a tool for the facilitator to use if participants start to become rowdy or disinterested in the lesson.
 They came up with the guidelines and agreed to their terms.
 If a facilitator is without guidelines the rules might feel more like a personal attack or might not hold any weight for participants.
-The buy in comes from the process of allowing the participants to voice their needs and in turn has them both invest in the rules but also know what there is a clear boundary for everyone not just one individual.
+The buy in comes from the process of allowing the participants to voice their needs and in turn has them both invest in the rules but also know that there are clear boundaries for everyone.

 How Do I Know Which Guidelines to Add?

-There are a few guidelines we suggest always having and discussing with every group.
-The guidelines translate well to different situations and help anticipate and prevent common issues we see from derailing a classroom.
+There are a few guidelines that we use every time we teach.
+These guidelines translate well to different situations and help anticipate and prevent common issues we see from derailing an education session.

 “Don’t Yuck My Yum”